-But granola cookies??
-Maybe that’s where I’ve been making my mistake all along!
-Cookies are bound to be better than bars.
+But what about granola cookies?
 I found this recipe in an old magazine, did a little tweaking to suit my fancy, and oh my goodness did they ever turn out good!
 Soft, chewy, DELICIOUS cookies that put to shame every granola bar I’ve ever tasted.
 Even my picky, if-it-doesn’t-look-right-I-won’t-eat-it child loves these.

 Now the ingredient list is a little lengthy, but these cookies aren’t hard to make at all.
 At the end I’ll give you some ideas for different flavor variations.

 - 2 large eggs

 - 1 tsp. vanilla extract